chriswi93/Expectation-Maximization-An-explanation-of-statistical-inference-using-the-example-of-GMMs/README.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=\dpi{120}&space;log(p(x|\mu,&space;\sigma^2))&space;=&space;-1.81" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\dpi{120}&space;log(p(x|\mu,&space;\sigma^2))&space;=&space;-1.81" title="log(p(x|\mu, \sigma^2)) = -1.81" /></a>
 </p>

-It turns out that the likelihood is increasing.
+It turns out that the log likelihood is increasing.
 That means it is more likely that the estimated model after the first iteration has generated the observed data.
 Therefore, the algorithm works as expected and the model is getting better.